 This item appeared on the Sector's 2014 agenda, but there was no action taken on it during the 2014 WS meeting.
-The reason being, not all stakeholders were in attendance when this item was first introduced during the 2014 WS meeting due to conflicting NCWM announcements of the meeting start time.
-Consequently, the NCWM agreed to reintroduce this item at the 2015 Weighing Sector Meeting in the interest of fairness to all.
+The reason no action was taken is because not all stakeholders were in attendance when this item was first introduced during the 2014 WS meeting due to conflicting NCWM announcements of the meeting start time.
+Consequently, the NCWM agreed to reintroduce this item at the 2015 WS Meeting in the interest of fairness to all.

-Most recently, there have been two NCWM Form 15 proposals submitted to the NCWM proposing changes to Scales Code paragraph S.5.4.
+Most recently, there have been two NCWM Form 15 proposals submitted to NCWM proposing changes to Scales Code paragraph S.5.4.
 Relationship of Load Cell Verification Interval Value to the Scale Division.
-The regional weights and measures associations will consider those proposals during the 2016 NCWM cycle.
+The regional weights and measures associations will consider those proposals at their fall 2015 meetings (for the 2016 NCWM cycle).
 It is recommended that this item be held open on the Sector's agenda pending the outcome of the two proposals by the S&T Committees.